eddiesTime/sme_app/gfm_documentation.md

 #### Introduction

 In this example, I am going to show you how I used the `Inherited Widget` option to manage the application state.
-Inherited Widget is one of Flutter’s three widget types.
+Inherited widget is one of Flutter’s three widget types.

-This state management solution is an improvement to the Stateful Widget option.
-It removes the need to pass down the app state and state mutation methods by its nature of easy accessibility inside the Widget Tree.
+This state management solution is an improvement to the stateful widget option.
+It removes the need to pass down the app state and state mutation methods by its nature of easy accessibility inside the widget tree.

-The implementation of this example is inspired by *Flutter Architecture Samples* [\[28\]](https://github.com/brianegan/flutter_architecture_samples), the official documentation for Inherited Widgets [\[45\]](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) and the YouTube video about Inherited Widgets in the Widgets 101 series [\[13\]](https://www.youtube.com/watch?v=Zbm3hjPjQMk&list=PLOU2XLYxmsIJyiwUPCou_OVTpRIn_8UMd&index=4).
+The implementation of this example is inspired by *Flutter Architecture Samples* [\[28\]](https://github.com/brianegan/flutter_architecture_samples), the official documentation for inherited widgets [\[45\]](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html) and the YouTube video about inherited widgets in the Widgets 101 series [\[13\]](https://www.youtube.com/watch?v=Zbm3hjPjQMk&list=PLOU2XLYxmsIJyiwUPCou_OVTpRIn_8UMd&index=4).

-As well as the Stateful Widget, this one follows the mutable state principle.
+As well as the stateful widget, this one follows the mutable state principle.

 #### Concepts

 In chapter 1 - [Prerequisites](#prerequisites), I have explained how
-Inherited Widgets work in detail.
+inherited widgets work in detail.
 Therefore, I am keeping the explanation short in this chapter and advice you to revisit chapter one if you need more information.

-The Inherited Widget sits above the lowest common ancestor and can be accessed in any descendant because of its nature.
+The inherited widget sits above the lowest common ancestor and can be accessed in any descendant because of its nature.

 #### Implementation

-The Inherited Widget example is at first a bit complex and overwhelming, but don’t worry.
+The inherited widget example is at first a bit complex and overwhelming, but don’t worry.
 We will walk through it together.

 | ![Inherited Widget Example Widget Tree](https://i.imgur.com/LVUHn7C.jpg) |